-Property, plant and equipment are stated at historical cost or valuation less accumulated depreciation and impairment in value.
+Fixed assets are stated at historical cost or valuation less accumulated depreciation and impairment in value.
 Depreciation is provided for on a straight-line basis.

 The following rates considered appropriate to write-off the assets over their estimated useful lives are applied: